pusher/pusher-js/README.markdown

 ### Jasmine

+Jasmine test suite contains two types of tests:

+1. unit tests,
+2. integration tests.

+Unit tests are simple, fast and don't need any external dependencies.
+Integration tests usually connect to production and js-integration-api servers and can use a local server for loading JS files, so they need an Internet connection to work.

 There are several ways to run jasmine tests.
+All commands mentioned below also start a JBundle server, which is required for integration tests.

 Please make sure you run bundler before running any of following commands.

     bundle install